csabapalfi/javascript-patterns/readme.md

 * assign DOM references to local variables and work with those
 * use selectors API (since IE8)
 * cache length when iterating over HTML collections (old IE versions)
-* using ids was the fastest way to access DOM elements
+* using ids is the fastest way to access DOM elements

 ```js
 //var it up